cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 * A **secure** manner - Tendermint continues working even if up to 1/3 of machines fail or misbehave, and
 * A **consistent** way - every machine computes the same state and accesses the same transaction log.

-Tendermint is widely used across the industry and the most mature BFT consensus engine for Proof-of-Stake (PoS) blockchains.
+Tendermint is widely used across the industry and is the most mature BFT consensus engine for Proof-of-Stake (PoS) blockchains.

 For more on Tendermint, have a look at this helpful [introduction](https://docs.tendermint.com/master/introduction/what-is-tendermint.html).